compomics/moFF/README.md

   --rt_p     	      the time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 0.4 --rt_p_match 	      the time windows used to get the apex for machted features (minutes).
-Default value is 0.6 --raw_repo          the folder containing the raw files --output_folder     the target folder for the output (default is the input folder, raw_repo)
+Default value is 0.6 --raw_repo          the folder containing the raw files --peptide_summary   flag that allows have as output the peptided summary intensity file.
+Default is disable (0) --tag_pep_sum_file  tag string that will be part of the  peptided summary intensity file name.
+Default value is moFF_run --output_folder     the target folder for the output (default is the input folder, raw_repo)
 ```
 For example :